-Yes, America's Anchorman is away, and this is your undocumented Anchorman filling in.
+Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

-Rush will be back tomorrow live from Las Vegas, Nevada, where he's been busy uh judging the Miss America pageant.
+Rush will be back tomorrow live from Las Vegas, Nevada, where he's been busy judging the Miss America pageant.

 I think it's going to be going out this Saturday night.

-So go, Miss New Hampshire.
+So go Miss New Hampshire.

-I'm not sure I'm not sure what uh what particular pelt it is, but it doesn't matter, you can shoot pretty much anything in this state.
+I'm not sure what particular pelt it is, but it doesn't matter.

 No, no, I don't want a flannel bikini, like a nice little fur-trimmed bikini.

-Uh Obama promises to turn things around, and I still can't walk out on the street and see anybody running around in a fur-trimmed bikini.
+Obama promises to turn things around, and I still can't walk out on the street and see anybody running around in a fur-trimmed bikini.

 I'm still getting mail about roundabouts, by the way.

-This is uh this isn't just an insignificant issue, incidentally.
+This isn't just an insignificant issue, incidentally.

 It's the delusion of make government.